JanenieJanakiraman/JanenieJanakiraman/README.md

 ### Hi there 👋

-I'm **Janenie Janakiraman**, a passionate developer and tech enthusiast.
+I'm **Janenie Janakiraman**,

----
+I'm a final year Computer Science student and my interests lie in Machine Learning, Computer Vision, AI in healthcare and Sustainability!

+---Let's look into what I have been working on currently

 #### 🔭 Current Projects
 - [